Masiesworld/Airline-Dashboard/README.md

 - By changing the dropdown menu, you should be able to see changes in the tweets table down below.
 Enjoy!

 ## Note (do this before start):
-flights.csv in the zip file.
+flights.csv in the zip file here (https://drive.google.com/drive/folders/1EpaS67sy6y8dtYEUHEOVfW34EBn96T_S?usp=sharing).
 Please download it and put it under "Resources" folder.

 ## There are some screenshoot of the final result:
 ![app1](images/app1.png)